First Steps - for people newly diagnosed with Parkinson's

 - rights and legal issues e.g. employment and driving

 - separate group discussions for loved ones on how to best support their partner or relative, and how to access support for themselves

 - taster exercise session with a neuro-physiotherapist, including information on local classes for people affected by Parkinson's

 Telling your patients about First Steps when using our signposting at diagnosis resources can help to improve their diagnosis experience.

-People can self-refer and find out more about upcoming groups by emailing [email protected].
+People can self-refer and find out more about upcoming groups by completing this registration form.

 First Steps is currently running regular groups in the following areas: